Mandatory access control: Linux family

 AppArmor is a MAC implementation which utilizes the Linux Security Modules (LSM) interface of Linux 2.6 and is incorporated into SUSE Linux and Ubuntu 7.10.
 LSM provides a kernel API that allows modules of kernel code to govern ACL (DAC ACL, access-control lists).
 AppArmor is not capable of restricting all programs and is optionally in the Linux kernel as of version 2.6.36.
+SUSE moved to SELinux for new installations since 2025, Ubuntu is using AppArmor by default, along with Debian and Solus.

 Amon Ott's RSBAC (Rule Set Based Access Control) provides a framework for Linux kernels that allows several different security policy / decision modules.
 One of the models implemented is Mandatory Access Control model.
 A general goal of RSBAC design was to try to reach (obsolete) Orange Book (TCSEC) B1 level.
 The model of mandatory access control used in RSBAC is mostly the same as in Unix System V/MLS, Version 1.2.1 (developed in 1989 by the National Computer Security Center of the USA with classification B1/TCSEC).
 RSBAC requires a set of patches to the stock kernel, which are maintained quite well by the project owner.

 Smack (Simplified Mandatory Access Control Kernel) is a Linux kernel security module that protects data and process interaction from malicious manipulation using a set of custom mandatory access control rules, with simplicity as its main design goal.
 It has been officially merged since the Linux 2.6.25 release.

 grsecurity is a patch for the Linux kernel providing a MAC implementation (precisely, it is an RBAC implementation). grsecurity is not implemented via the LSM API.

 Astra Linux OS developed for Russian Army has its own mandatory access control.